Furrypaw/AQtion-nolro/README.md

 -----------
 As can be read in the original README.txt for this driver, Large Receive Offload (LRO) is enabled by default, but does not play nice with IP forwarding, routing, or bridging, which is exactly what we need our cluster's exit nodes to do.
-Indeed, the version of atlantic built into the kernel, which also has LRO enabled, has caused those nodes to lose connection and crash frequently.
-Compiling the driver and disabling the feature fixed this for us.
+Indeed, the version of atlantic built into the linux kernel, which also has LRO enabled, has caused those nodes to lose connection and crash frequently.
+We decided we want to fix this in the most general way by changing the driver defaults.
 Also, the install scripts provided with the driver do not support Proxmox out of the box.
 This fork fixes both of these issues for our installation, and may do so for yours, too.

 How?
 -----------